Last Friday I decided I needed a break from social media. I felt as if I needed to limit the amount of information going into my brain.

 2. Regularly have a ‘no social media’ day.
 Maybe extend this to a ‘no internet’ day as well.

-3. Follow my rule ‘create and action before you consume and learn’ (adapted from Marie Forleo’s video – see here for more information).
+3. Follow my rule ‘create and action before you consume and learn’ (concept adapted from a video by Marie Forleo.)

 So what do you think?